Tutorial Gateway

 FOR XML AUTO Example 4

-If you observe all the above cases, the generated XML file is ignoring the elements with NULL values.
+If you observe all the above cases, the generated XML file ignores the elements with NULL values.
 It is the default mode of the For XML Auto, but you can change this by adding the XSINIL keyword.

 -- SQL Server FOR XML AUTO Example